-Okay, what could be better than a good hot bowl of just the right cooked and seasoned navy beans….oh, I know, a good hot bowl of just the right cooked and seasoned navy beans with some good cornbread on the side.
+Okay, what could be better than a good hot bowl perfectly cooked and seasoned navy beans….oh, I know, a good hot bowl of perfectly cooked and seasoned navy beans with some good cornbread or corn muffins on the side.
 I think the two should be married!
 Click here for my recipe for Perfect Corn Muffins.

 Okay, you’ll complete the first and easiest step of the recipe, the night before.
 You’re gonna dump a large bag of navy beans in a pot and sort through them with your hands a few times, looking for any of those little boogers that look bad so you can throw them away.

 Now drain off the water, place the beans in a large pot and cover them with about two inches of water.